BenjMy/icsd_dev/docs/content/doc/documentation.rst

 Depth weighting function
 ^^^^^^^^^^^^^^^^^^^^^^^^

+As for imaging methods, inversion methods also assume, inherently or explicitly, a depth weighting function.

 Additional weightings can also be incorporated through, such as depth weighting, which is important in potential field inversions (such as magnetics and gravity), or sensitivity weightings to prevent model